 - Pre-heat oven to 400°F. Line a large baking sheet with parchment paper and spray the parchment with an even layer of cooking spray.

-- Roast the squash: Place the cubed butternut squash on a baking sheet and drizzle with olive oil.
+- Place the cubed butternut squash on a baking sheet and drizzle with olive oil.
 Roast at for 1 hour and 15 minutes, flipping the squash half-way through.

-- While the squash is roasting: Cut the onions into thin slices and set aside.
+- Cut the onions into thin slices and set aside.
 Shred the manchego cheese, and refrigerate until ready to use.
 Let the goat cheese sit out at room temperature.

-- Puree the squash: Remove squash from the oven and transfer to a food processor bowl.
+- Remove squash from the oven and transfer to a food processor bowl.
 Add butter, brown sugar, nutmeg, salt and pepper and pulse for 1 minute until smooth.
 If you don’t have a food processor, a potato masher works fine.

-- Assemble the quesadillas: Place tortillas on a work surface.
+- Place tortillas on a work surface.
 Spread a generous layer of goat cheese on each tortilla.
 Add a layer of squash, caramelized onions and shredded manchego cheese, and fold each tortilla in half.

-- Serve: Transfer quesadillas to a cutting board, cut into thirds and serve.
+- Transfer quesadillas to a cutting board, cut into thirds and serve.